jonmmar/maram-cc-site/dispatch/itness-vs-itchiness.md

 permalink: /dispatch/itness-vs-itchiness
 ---

 A light diversion.
-Some thoughts on the embodied feel of structure, coherence, and the mystery of “chi.”
+Some thoughts on the embodied feel of structure, coherence, and the mystery of “chi” — mathematical, neurological, or mystical.

 🔗 [Read the full post →](/reverie/itchiness.html)